 I believe that focusing on things we are grateful for is the key to happiness.

-Remember that time out doesn’t have to be expensive or complicated.
+Remember that timeout doesn’t have to be expensive or complicated.
 You could just stay home or simply not go to work or stop doing the things you normally do just as if you were physically sick.
 Take a few mental health days off before you really need them.
-Even if you do not go anywhere you can still use this quiet time to meditate or go see an hypnotherapist who can help you with the process.
+Even if you do not go anywhere you can still use this quiet time to meditate or go see a hypnotherapist who can help you with the process.